-The Group is registered with Transparency in the Supply Chain (TISC) Report and Modern Slavery Registry to further demonstrate its commitment to increasing transparency within its supply chain and within its own business, in tackling modern slavery and human trafficking.
-A copy of the Group Board Statements (from 2016 onwards) are published on tiscreport.org and modernslaveryregistry.org websites.
+The Group is registered with Transparency in the Supply Chain (TISC) Report and Modern slavery statement registry service to further demonstrate its commitment to increasing transparency within its supply chain and within its own business, in tackling modern slavery and human trafficking.
+A copy of the Group Board Statements (from 2016 onwards) are published on tiscreport.org and modern-slavery-statement-registry.service.gov.uk websites.